 Human Resources will welcome workshop proposals through November 1.
 To submit your proposal, please email a one-paragraph description of your workshop, including the name(s) of the presenter(s), to Laura Silcox at email@example.com.

-This is a summary of the annual report of PLU’s Medical, Dental, Life, Supplemental Life, Long Term Disability, Travel Accident Plans, EIN 91-0565571, and Welfare Plans for the period of June 1, 2016 through May 31, 2017.
+This is a summary of the annual report of the PLU’s Medical, Dental, Life, Supplemental Life, LTD, EAP and Travel Accident Plans, EIN 91-0565571, Welfare Plans, for the period June 1, 2017 through May 31, 2018.
 The annual reports have been filed with the Employee Benefits Security Administration (EBSA), as required under the Employee Retirement Income Security Act of 1974 (ERISA).

 The Plan had contracts with the following insurance companies to pay claims incurred under the terms of the plans as follows:

 |Insurance Company||Plan #||Type of Claims||Premiums Paid||Total Claims Paid|

 |Standard Insurance Company||513||Long Term Disability, Life, AD&D, Supplemental Life||$63,515*||$373,028|